g-lalevee/ApigeeProxy4AppSheet/README.md

 [![PyPI status](https://img.shields.io/pypi/status/ansicolortags.svg)](https://pypi.python.org/pypi/ansicolortags/)

-# Appsheet / Apigee / Firestore demo
+#  Apigee: Firestore Proxy for AppSheet

 CRUD Apigee proxy to be used by AppSheet to use Firestore as Data Source.<br>
 As easy as 1_2_3_4...